-The City plans to update the 1998 Water System Master Plan during the 2014-2015 Fiscal Year.
+The City plans to update the 1998 Water System Master Plan during the 2015-2016 Fiscal Year.
 The plan would detail the direction the City would go in improving and expanding the water system.

 The City is completing work on a Drinking Water Source Protection Plan.
-There is a lot of multi-jurisdictional coordination that would be involved with this first ever City of Cottage Grove Drinking Water Source Protection Plan.
-The City received a grant in the amount of \$21,000.00 to fund the implementation phase of this project.
+There is a lot of multijurisdictional coordination that would be involved with this first ever City of Cottage Grove Drinking Water Source Protection Plan.
+The City received two grants in the amount of \$21,000.00 and \$17,250.00 to fund the Phase 1 and Phase 2 implementation of this project.

-Another planned improvement would be to add 2 million gallons a day of additional capacity of Micro-Filtration Membrane filters to the Row River Water Treatment Plant.
+Another planned improvement would be to add 2 million gallons a day of additional membrane filters to the Row River Water Treatment Plant.